 This is why YouTube SEO is a growing industry and many ‘traditional’ SEO experts like Brian Dean are beginning to focus on and hone their skills on the YouTube platform.

-What do we know about the YouTube algorithm?
+What do we know about the YouTube algorithm in 2019?

 - Total watch time and audience retention are important ranking factors